What Does Gyno Mean? | Clear, Concise, Explained

 Key Takeaways: What Does Gyno Mean?

-➤ Causes include hormones, medications, and health issues.
+Causes include hormones, medications, puberty, aging, and health issues.

-➤ Treatment can be medical or surgical depending on cause.
+Treatment can involve observation, medication review, medical therapy, or surgery depending on cause.

-➤ Consulting a doctor is important for proper diagnosis.
+Consulting a doctor is important for proper diagnosis, especially with pain, discharge, or one-sided changes.

 Frequently Asked Questions